Pei2tech/Django-Puput-Bulma-Blog/README.md

 Technical background
 =================
 - Bulma :  The modern CSS framework.
-- Puput :  The blog app which is based on Wagtal CMS.
+- Puput :  The blog app which is based on Wagtail CMS.
 - Overwritting the templates, html and css of Puput to make a simple and clean blog.

 The new in the Wagtail CMS admin page